 Sometimes it’s unclear if a debt collector is the real deal.
 If you’re not sure an agency is legit, take these steps to double-check.

 - Ask for a validation notice.
 By law, creditors are required to send you a written notice stating how much money you owe within five days of reaching out.
+You can request validation or verification of the debt to make sure it’s legitimate and that you’re the person the collection agency is actually looking for.

 - Get their name and contact information.
 You can use this information to make sure everything checks out — or to give a more detailed complaint if it doesn’t.